mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 CONSPIRACY THEORIES
-At the conclusion of the Psionic Suppressions, there were numerous conspiracy theories about who the ‘real’ culprits were.
+At the conclusion of the Psionic Suppressions, there were numerous conspiracy theories about who the 'real' culprits were.
 Many theorized that the Zhodani were an all-too-convenient bad guy and that their base of power was far too remote to have infiltrated the Imperium so completely.
 Some